benrudolph/ascend.report/index.md

 {% include gantt.html %}

 Most of the time was spent preparing the messages and the software.
 However, we would have had spent longer sending the messages if we did not put time into conducting the trainings.
-Without this portion, we would have had to individually explain to each person using the system, or we would have had to send the messages, jeopardizing the pilot's sustainability after UNHCR Innovation left.
+Our trainings consisted of two parts.
+The first part was the "theory" part where we explained what FrontlineCloud could do and different benefits of SMS.
+The second part was the "practical" part where we would have each person interact with FrontlineCloud and practice sending messages.
+By frontloading the mission with trainings, it was easier to then focus on the types of messages we would send for the rest of the pilot.

 ![Running practical training]({{ site.baseurl }}/images/TRAINING.jpg)